jasonjson/jasonjson.github.io/_posts/2016-02-22-reconstruct-itinerary.markdown

 - DFS Backtracking
 author: Jason
 ---
-<p><strong><em>Given a list of airline tickets represented by pairs of departure and arrival airports [from, to], reconstruct the itinerary in order.
+**Given a list of airline tickets represented by pairs of departure and arrival airports [from, to], reconstruct the itinerary in order.
 All of the tickets belong to a man who departs from JFK.
-Thus, the itinerary must begin with JFK.</em></strong></p>
+Thus, the itinerary must begin with JFK.**

 ``` java